dtcu0ng/H81M-DS2-Hackintosh/README.md

 | ![don't use this](images/dont_use_this_to_download.png "Don't use this") | ![use this](images/use_this.png "Use this") | ![and this](images/and_this.png "and this") |

 # Post-install:
-+ (Only High Sierra) If you have NVIDIA graphics card (except RTX(s), GTX 16xx, GTX 15xx), use this terminal command to install Web driver
++ (Only High Sierra) If you have NVIDIA graphics card, use this terminal command to install Web driver

 ```
 bash <(curl -s https://raw.githubusercontent.com/Benjamin-Dobell/nvidia-update/master/nvidia-update.sh)